jonsagara/AddressForm/README.md

 ## What is this?
 This is an implementation of a mailing address form that explores handling of U.S. and international addresses.
+It uses Data Annotations and unobtrusive jQuery validation to validate the fields.
+Validation rules change based on the selected country.

 ### U.S. addresses